Why participate in a SEED project?

 What is the project submission timeline and priority?

 Projects need to be submitted prior to the start of the Fall semester to be considered for the SEED program.
 We often have more projects submitted than we have students available to work on projects.
 In an effort to gather and define projects earlier, we give priority to projects based on project accepted date and sponsorship level.
 Projects with Priority 1 will be assigned to students first.
 Projects with Priority 2 will be assigned to students second.
 Projects with Priority 3 will be assigned to students last.

-Priority 2: Submitted prior to July 1 or Team Sponsor
+Priority 2: Submitted prior to July 1, Team Sponsor, or returning Startup Sponsers

 Priority 3: Submitted prior to First Day of Class or all other sponsorship levels.

 What is the process to get a submitted project accepted into the SEED program?